jze/ocropus-model_fraktur/README.md

 For some rare characters (Q, Y, Ä, Ö and Ü) I have generated some synthetic training data with OCRopus-linegen using the Walbaum Fraktur font and words from a German dictionary.

-In addition, samples from this book are included for testing the robustness of the model:
+In addition, samples from these documents are included for testing the robustness of the model:

 - Peters: Wisch und Umgegend (1898)
+- Internationaler Funkentelegraphenvertrag (1906)

 ## Special characters